klauseduard/under-over-models/chapters/03-organizational-models.md

 ### 3.6.3 Adaptation Strategies for Human-AI Organizations

-Organizations seeking to effectively integrate AI capabilities while maintaining appropriate complexity should consider these theoretically-grounded adaptation strategies:
+Organizations seeking to effectively integrate AI capabilities while maintaining appropriate complexity should consider these theoretically-grounded adaptation strategies, several of which are supported by emerging empirical evidence:

-1. **Integration Interfaces:** Design specific organizational interfaces that enable human-AI teams to integrate with traditional teams without imposing unnecessary process overhead
+1. **Integration Interfaces:** Design specific organizational interfaces that enable human-AI teams to integrate with traditional teams without imposing unnecessary process overhead.
+This approach aligns with emerging frameworks for human-AI collaboration that emphasize structured interaction patterns ([Dawson, 2025](https://rossdawson.com/framework-agentic-ai-core-patterns-for-organization-design/)).

 2. **Differentiated Complexity Zones:** Rather than uniformly simple or complex organizational models, develop differentiated complexity zones that align with [Beer's Viable System Model](https://metaphorum.org/viable-system-model) principle of recursion, where greater structural elaboration is justified by domain complexity or strategic importance